Before the Conquest

 Royal Wards

 Jews, as the only outsiders in an otherwise homogeneous Christian society, were wards of the king.
-This meant that Jews came under2knight
+This meant that Jews came under

 Benefits to the King